 It’s easier to issue updates with no need to make changes in a lot of codebases.

-We can continue this list of advantages, but one thing is obvious: a cross-platform game can have cross-play, which has a powerful impact on matchmaking speed and online games’ quality.
-And these features grant engaging gameplay to the users, making them interact with no need to think about who has which device or console.
+We could continue this list of advantages, but one thing is obvious: a cross-platform game offers cross-play, which has a powerful impact on matchmaking speed and online game quality.
+These features grant engaging gameplay to users and social interaction with no need to think about who has which device or console.

-So, by developing a cross-platform game, you have a chance to unite gamers together and make them committed much to the game playing, hence, easing game promotion and monetization.
+By developing a cross-platform game you have a chance to unite gamers, easing game promotion and monetization.

 Popular Cross-Platform Game Development Engines